MicrosoftDocs/xamarin-docs/docs/android/platform/fragments/implementing-with-fragments/walkthrough.md

 }
 ```

-When the Activity is created Android will invoke the `OnActivityCreated` method of the fragment; this is where the list adapter for the `ListView` is created.
+When the Activity is created Android will invoke the `OnCreate` method of the fragment; this is where the list adapter for the `ListView` is created.
 The `ShowQuoteFromPlay` method will start an instance of the `PlayQuoteActivity` to display the quote for the selected play.

 ## Display TitlesFragment in MainActivity